Skip to main content

 Local parcel-tax and special-assessment senior exemptions

 • What it is: Relief for local charges that appear on the tax bill, such as parcel taxes, direct levies, and special assessments.
-The BOE explains that these are not the same thing as general property taxes.
+These are not the same thing as general property taxes.

 • Who can get it: It depends on the local measure.
 Some school districts offer a senior exemption, usually for people 65 or older who own and occupy the home.
 Others do not offer any senior relief at all.

-• How it helps: This can remove a stubborn line item that the regular Homeowners’ Exemption does not touch.
-For example, the San Francisco Treasurer’s FY 2025-26 parcel-tax page lists several SFUSD parcel taxes with senior exemptions, but it also says the City College parcel tax of $99 and the San Francisco Bay Restoration Authority charge of $12 have no senior or low-income exemption.
+• How it helps: This can remove a stubborn line item that the regular homeowners’ exemption does not touch.
+For example, the San Francisco parcel-tax page lists some SFUSD parcel taxes with senior exemptions, while some other charges have no senior or low-income exemption.

-• How to apply: The BOE says to call the agency listed next to the charge on your tax bill.
+• How to apply: Call the agency listed next to the charge on your tax bill.
 That is the office that decides whether an exemption exists and which form to use.

 • What to gather: Your tax bill showing the exact charge, proof of age, proof of ownership, and proof that the home is your principal residence.